wildmountainfarms/solarthing/couchdb.md

 "solarthing", "command_feedback", and "outhouse" should be password protected. "commands" is not required to be password protected because data in it is protected by encryption to provide integrity.

+However, in my situation, I do not password protect any of these databases because it makes it hard to have anyone read the database.
+You should ALWAYS password protect databases such as the `_users` database.
+You can do that by adding a member to that database.
+In my opinion, securing CouchDB is not super easy because everything is public by default.

 ## Creating it
 Each database must have the same "_design/packets/_view/millis" view